Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/tea/en/05_perfect_alex.md

 2. Look at the second set of telegraphs that are adjacent to your ending point.
 You will start at the *remaining* adjacent position.
 3. Look at the third (remaining) set of telegraphs that are adjacent to your ending point.
 This is where you will *start*.

-Each Extrine is immediately followed by Irresistable Grace, an 8-man party stack that must be heavily mitigated.
+Each Exatrine is immediately followed by Irresistable Grace, an 8-man party stack that must be heavily mitigated.
 The recommended mitigation plan is:

 <table>
   <tr>